 It is important to note that although you might opt to discuss past events in your life, CBT does not dwell on the past.
 Instead, it focuses on helping you find ways to deal with the present.

-Cognitive behavioural therapy will teach you how to identify all of the factors that are contributing to your difficulties.
-It will help you to feel more empowered to begin making the positive changes needed to improve your life.
+Cognitive Behavioural Therapy for depression will teach you how to identify all of the factors that are contributing to your difficulties.
+It will help you feel more empowered to begin making the positive changes needed to improve your life.

 Your therapist will encourage you to talk about your thoughts and feelings and what’s troubling you.
 Don’t worry if you find it hard to open up about your feelings.
 Your therapist will help you gain confidence with this as you go along.

-You will likely be assigned homework outside of your sessions to practice positive ways to improve your state of mind.
-For example, your therapist might encourage you to engage in positive activities to increase your enjoyment of life, or make suggestions about how you can improve your sleeping patterns.
+You will likely be assigned ‘homework’ to practise positive ways to improve your state of mind.
+For example, your therapist might encourage you to engage in positive activities to increase your enjoyment of life or make suggestions about how you can improve your sleep patterns.
 You might also be asked to keep a journal of your thoughts so behaviour patterns can be identified.

 As a goal-orientated therapy, CBT is not something you will do every week for the rest of your life.
+The length of treatment will vary depending on your individual situation and can take anything from 8-24 sessions or more.
 Your therapist will help you decide when the therapy should end.
 This is usually a matter of weeks or months.